Ask us ANYTHING

 What have we got against artificial colours?

-Listen, we all love our makeup and hair colourants, and it’s unlikely the girl population of the world is going all ‘au natural’ anytime soon, but artificial colours can release molecules that can be irritating and toxic, and while that fabulous bright blue may be irresistible in an eyeshadow, it won’t offer any added benefit to you in body lotion.
+Listen, we all love our makeup and hair colourants, but artificial colours can release molecules that can be irritating and toxic, and while that fabulous bright blue may be irresistible in an eyeshadow, it won’t offer any added benefit to you in body lotion.
 Natural colourants – the other option – tend to act naturally.
 They change and fade under UV exposure, and can make their formulations look unstable or out-of-date, even if they’re nifty and new.
 So natural colours are generally a ‘no-go’, and artificial colours, well, why would we?

 Do you use palm oil in your products?